beartype/numerary/README.md

   pass
 ```

+!!! info

-So Python needs one thing for ``isinstance`` checks, and Mypy needs an entirely separate thing for annotations.
+    As [@leycec correctly points out](https://github.com/beartype/beartype/issues/66#issuecomment-960495976), [PEP 604](https://www.python.org/dev/peps/pep-0604/) promises a syntax that would help avoid needing one thing for ``isinstance`` checks and an entirely separate thing for annotations.
-Yay. 😒
+    While some of its machinery is available to Python versions prior to 3.10 [via ``from __future__ import annotations``](https://github.com/python/mypy/pull/9647), sadly, [type aliases and ``isinstance`` checks are not](https://github.com/python/mypy/issues/9610#issuecomment-711147567) (a [known limitation](https://www.python.org/dev/peps/pep-0604/#change-only-pep-484-type-hints-to-accept-the-syntax-type1-type2)).
+    ``numerary`` leans heavily on both.

+    So we need one of:

+    1. A fully functional back-port of PEP 604;
+    1. Version irrelevance *through* Python 3.9; or
+    1. A meaningful and comprehensive fix to [python/mypy#3186](https://github.com/python/mypy/issues/3186) that such that we can gleefully delete ``numerary`` (or at least declare it obsolete) and move on with our lives.

+    Place your bets on which happens first.

 Does the ``Union`` provide *any* benefit?
 Yes.
 Because *[``beartype``](https://pypi.org/project/beartype/)*.
 ``beartype`` is *awesome*.
-Its author is even *awesomer*.
+Its author is even *awesomer*.[^4]
 More generally, runtime checkers that inspect and enforce annotations face problems similar to ``isinstance``.
 Defining a ``Union`` provides an annotation analog for short-circuiting.

+[^4]:

+    The subject of who is awesomer, beartype or the man who made it, is [hotly contested](https://github.com/beartype/beartype/issues/66#issuecomment-960495976).

 ### Limitations